 According to DTCC, T-instant settlement is impossible without netting.

 The first three articles in this series established the problem.
 Putting securities on the blockchain without changing the underlying infrastructure produces no meaningful change — it is a new label on an old system.
 The structural problems in US equity markets have largely resisted thirty years of reform because of regulatory capture and the Collective Action Problem: small groups with large individual stakes will always outspend and outlast large groups with diffuse ones.
-And when the NYSE demutualized, the buy‑side went from co‑owner of the exchange to customer — and then, gradually, to product.
+This fourth article turns the corner.
+The question now is what real change actually looks like — and what we are being told stands in the way.

 Two arguments follow every serious discussion of market structure reform like a shadow.
 The first: without high-speed liquidity providers, markets would lose depth and eventually seize up.
 The second: without netting, the only alternative is pre-funding — meaning every firm must hold full cash against every trade before executing.
 Both arguments are treated as settled economic facts.
 Neither is.